 At CyberProof, we utilize several approaches to uncovering hidden information.
 Researchers and threat intelligence analysts monitor the Internet and Darknet for sources of information.
 For example, CyberProof’s team uses crawlers that automatically search the Internet for specific keywords.
 These crawlers are based on a variety of sources, e.g., Social media, Telegram hacker groups, QQ,s and Darknet sources like IRCs and marketplaces, forums, and file sharing platforms

 We also leverage CyberProof’s AI-augmented automation capabilities to find out in real time whenever someone is talking about any of our clients.
 This allows us to identify leaked information as it happens.
-For example, if a hacker on any forum, blog, or other platform speaks about a client and there’s any association with data dumps, exploits, or leaked information (in any language), CyberProof identifies it as soon as the attacker posts it.
-The automation is based on techniques using the Google search engine or others such as Yandex, Baidu, etc., which ensure that we’re not limited to a specific set of sources – and also allow us to cover the different platforms.
+For example, if a hacker on any forum, blog, or other platform speaks about a client and there’s any association with data dumps, exploits, or leaked information (in any language), CyberProof identifies it as soon as it is posted by a potential cyber attacker.
+The automation is based on techniques using the Google search engine or others such as Yandex, Baidu, etc., which ensure that we are not limited to a specific set of sources – and also allow us to us to oversee the different platforms, providing our clients full coverage.

 Think like a hacker

 CyberProof makes use of in-house crawler tools to investigate whether clients have exposed information on their servers.
-Our researchers conduct advanced reconnaissance activities and investigate aspects of a client’s digital footprint externally – both from the classic threat intelligence perspective, and from a hacker’s perspective on the client.
+Our researchers conduct advanced reconnaissance activities and investigate aspects of a client’s digital footprint externally – both from the classic threat intelligence perspective, and from a hacker’s perspective on potential vulnerability points of our client.

 We comprehensively map out and identify what assets the client has – domain names, external IP addresses, subdomains, and the technologies they use and more – and then perform reconnaissance activities, just as a hacker (potentially) would.